 13.6 Work Adjustment Training

-13.6.1 Service Description
+13.6.1 Work Adjustment Training Service Description

 Work Adjustment Training (WAT) is designed to improve work behaviors and enhance interpersonal skills of the customer while he or she performs competitive employment in a structured environment.
 Each customer participates in a WAT Evaluation before participating in WAT.
 This service cannot be provided remotely.